codacy/docs/docs/release-notes/self-hosted/self-hosted-v11.0.0.md

 ## Breaking changes

-!!! important
-    We're currently investigating issues running Codacy using MicroK8s versions that are newer than 1.19.

-    **Please only use MicroK8s 1.19 to run Codacy in the meanwhile.**

 This version of Codacy Self-hosted drops support for Kubernetes 1.19, 1.20, and 1.21.
 These are old versions that [already reached EOL](https://kubernetes.io/releases/patch-releases/#non-active-branch-history).

 If you're using Kubernetes 1.19, 1.20, or 1.21, make sure that you upgrade your cluster before upgrading Codacy.
 For the current supported versions, see the [chart requirements page](https://docs.codacy.com/v11.0/chart/requirements/#kubernetes-or-microk8s-cluster-setup).

+!!! important
+    **If you use MicroK8s to run Codacy Self-hosted please use version 1.19.\* only**, as we're investigating feedback from customers that had issues running Codacy Self-hosted using MicroK8s versions newer than 1.19.

 ## Product enhancements